 Attributive Adjectives: Types

-Attributive adjectives can appear directly after or before the noun.
-Based on this, they can be categorized into two groups:
+Attributive adjectives can appear directly before or after a noun.
+Accordingly, they can be categorized into two groups:

-'Pre-positive adjectives' are adjectives that are used before nouns it means that they make a noun phrase.
-Remember, we can have a set of unlimited attributive adjectives before a noun.
+'Pre-positive adjectives' are used before nouns, which means they form a noun phrase.
+Remember, we can have an unlimited number of attributive adjectives before a noun.
+For example:

 They were waiting in a

-A postpositive adjective (also called postnominal adjective) is an adjective that occurs immediately after the noun or pronoun that it modifies.
+A postpositive adjective (also called postnominal adjective) is an adjective that appears immediately after the noun or pronoun it modifies.
+For example: